MachineLearningLifeScience/poli-docs/docs/protein-optimization/getting_started/getting_started.md

 If we run this script, it will print 5 evaluations of the objective function on the same input.

 `white_noise` is a trivial example.
 We include plenty of examples on how to register objective functions that are more complex, including e.g. [computing the Quantitative Estimate of Druglikeness of a small molecule](../using_poli/objective_repository/rdkit_qed.md) or, if you have the `foldx` simulator installed, [how to compute the stability of a protein given a `.pdb` file](../using_poli/optimization_examples/protein-stability-foldx/optimizing_protein_stability.ipynb).

-## Conclusion

-This tutorial showed you how to install `poli`, and register `white_noise`, which is available inside `poli` itself.

-The next chapters explain the basics of `poli`, such as registering your own objective functions, defining problem solvers in `poli-baselines`, and optimizing.